 Once you have decided to list privately and have the UVIP in order, you can now list your vehicle.
 Make sure to:

-- You must also complete and sign the Application for Transfer, located on the back of the “vehicle portion” of the permit (registration) and give it to the buyer.
-You will also need to write the name and address of the buyer, record the current mileage, the date of sale and sign the form yourself.
+• You must also complete and sign the Application for Transfer, located on the back of the vehicle portion” of the permit (registration), and give it to the buyer.
+You will also need to write the name and address of the buyer, record the current mileage, date of sale, and sign the form yourself.
 Be sure to keep the “plate” portion of the ownership for your own use.

-- Remove your license plates from the vehicle.
+• Remove your licence plates from the vehicle.
 Remember, plates travel with the driver, not the vehicle.
 Make sure you keep the “plate portion” of your permit (ownership) as well.
 You will need this if you want to register your plates on another vehicle.

 What can affect my car’s value?

-Factors such as history of the vehicle, mileage and condition of the car are some of the more obvious determinants of a car’s value.
-However, there are other factors that have bearing on the vehicle’s value:
+Factors, such as the history of the vehicle, mileage, and condition of the car are some of the more obvious determinants of a car’s value.
+However, there are other factors that have a bearing on the vehicle’s value:

 Should I have a contract for selling the car?